Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ECENTLY}, the investigation of high-speed railway (HSR) has attracted a lot of interest since an increasing number of people choose the convenient and economical way to travel to another place.
-With the rapid development of HSR, railway safety has attracted a great deal of attention \cite{HSRsafety1,HSRsafety2}.
-Real-time access to the information of railway system is one of the important issues to ensure railway safety.
-A large number of IoTDs are deployed on both sides of the tracks in order to obtain critical safety information such as road conditions and vehicle status in real time to ensure safe train operation \cite{IOTHSR1,IOTHSR2}.
-These IoTDs include temperature sensors, motion (accelerometer), smoke/fire detection sensors, real-time road condition monitoring, and so on \cite{HSRIOT2,HSRIOT3}.
-Undoubtedly, the HSR IoT system plays a very important role.
+With the rapid development of HSR, railway safety has attracted a great deal of attention.
+In current HSR operations, trackside fault detection systems (TFDS) play a vital role in capturing millimeter-level mechanical defects of passing trains \cite{11345161}.
+To enable real-time monitoring of the train condition, a large number of Ultra-high-definition (UHD) multimedia sensors (such as UHD cameras and collaborative sensing nodes) have been deployed along the track.
+However, traditional architectures route these massive UHD diagnostic images to remote ground servers, incurring catastrophic minute-level latency.
+To prevent imminent derailments, it is imperative to establish a 6G Infrastructure-to-Vehicle (I2V) direct communication architecture.
+These edge nodes are required to upload captured UHD surveillance video streams directly to the passing train in real time, supporting immediate decision-making by the Automatic Train Control (ATC) system and ensure operational safety \cite{10962291}.

-To meet the increasing capacity demands of railway IoT communication, the spectrum extension of 5G communications are envisaged at higher frequency bands with broader available spectrum, including frequency bands higher than 6 GHz, up to 300 GHz, since most of the spectrum sub-6 GHz is already utilized currently.
+To meet the increasing capacity demands of railway UHD surveillance video streams, the spectrum extension of 5G communications is envisaged at higher frequency bands with broader available spectrum, including frequency bands higher than 6 GHz, up to 300 GHz, since most of the spectrum sub-6 GHz is already utilized currently.
 Some researchers proposed the heterogeneous network to solve the issue.
-Lower frequency bands, such as the existing cellular band of macro cells, are used to provide basic coverage while higher frequency bands in small cells are used to provide high-speed data transmission \cite{xiaoqu1, xiaoqu2}.
-In conclusion, high frequency system and low frequency systems in the railroad communication system will coexist for a long time, which has reached a consensus.
+Lower frequency bands, such as the existing cellular band of macro cells, are used to provide basic coverage while higher frequency bands in small cells are used to provide high-speed data transmission \cite{11408918, 10198464}.
+Consequently, it is widely recognized that high-frequency and low-frequency systems will coexist within railway communication architectures for the foreseeable future.